ECOWAS lauds Nigeria for foiling Benin coup attempt

 The Benin incident adds to growing concerns over the rise of military interventions across the region.

-Reacting to the development, Touray said the combination of political instability, terrorism and banditry has pushed West Africa into what he described as a “state of emergency,” noting that the region currently faces widespread insecurity with significant humanitarian consequences.
+Reacting to the development, Touray said the combination of political instability, terrorism and banditry pushed West Africa into a “state of emergency”, noting that the region faces widespread insecurity with significant humanitarian consequences.

 He cited fresh data from the United Nations High Commissioner for Refugees (UNHCR) showing 7.6 million people internally displaced across West and Central Africa and another 1,094,742 refugees and asylum seekers, numbers he said underline the scale of the crisis.